 Today, travel through the heart of the Outback, keeping a lookout for red kangaroos, dingoes, camels, and feral horses, known as “brumbies.”
 Arrive in Alice Springs and board the GHAN TRAIN, Australia 's legendary rail journey.
 Taking its name from the intrepid Afghan cameleers, The Ghan has become a symbol of nationhood and pioneering spirit.
-(B,D) NOTE: Plan to pack an overnight bag with necessities for the train portion of this tour, including medications, eyeglasses, and other important items.
+(B,D) NOTE: On the Ghan Train, twin cabins feature upper and lower berths, washbasin, toilet, and shower.
+Single cabins feature a single berth and washbasin with shared toilet and shower facilities.
+Plan to pack an overnight bag with necessities for the train portion of this tour, including medications, eyeglasses, and other important items.
 Your other baggage will be checked and you will not be able to access it until arrival in Darwin.Day 11:GHAN TRAIN-KATHERINE-DARWIN.

 This morning, the train stops in Katherine and there is time to visit nearby [LF] KATHERINE GORGE.
 Located in Nitmiluk National Park, this is home to incredible scenery, Aboriginal history, and unique birds and animals.
 Choose between an included scenic CRUISE in the gorge, a CRUISE that features Indigenous rock art dating back 40,000 years or a visit to a working Outback CATTLE STATION to learn about the history and inner workings of the cattle industry.
 Arrive this evening in Darwin, capital of the Northern Territory.
 (B,L) NOTE: Off-train experiences are subject to change and will be advised by the Tour Director while on tour.Day 12:DARWIN-KAKADU NATIONAL PARK.